-There’s a historical idea that you have to present a certain face at work - you always have to be on and can't have bad days.
-But we spend a lot of time at work and go through ups and downs that can affect our wellbeing in a lot of ways.
-Our research tells us that it's folly to think that you can just keep pushing people.
-We're not linear and people will break.
-If you want people to do great work then you have to allow them to take care of themselves.
+There’s a historical idea that you have to present a certain face at work – you always have to be on and can't have bad days.
+But we spend a lot of time at work and go through ups and downs that can affect our wellbeing in many ways.
+Our research tells us that it's folly to think you can keep pushing people.
+We're not linear, and people will break.
+If you want people to do great work, you have to allow them to take care of themselves.
 It's just good business sense.

 So when Stacey Nordwall, our Senior People Operations Manager, said she wanted to put some time and energy into giving our people a resource on wellbeing, I was happy.
-Culture Amp is growing rapidly which takes a lot of effort and commitment from a lot of people.
-If we want to be a Culture First company, we need to create an environment where people can find balance.
+Culture Amp is growing rapidly, but this growth takes a lot of effort and commitment from many people.
+To be a Culture First company, we need to create an environment where people can find balance.

 Stacey and the People Ops team pulled material from people across the company to present a list of tools and tips that everyone can use at work.
 It’s not a how-to guide or a step-by-step process (though Stacey did write an excellent step-by-step guide with advice for others looking to launch a wellbeing guide).
 While it's important to focus on employee wellbeing, it can't be prescriptive.
 So the guide is a collection of ideas and tips that other people have used to improve their wellbeing.

 Get started on your employee wellbeing strategy with tips from our latest guide